 Cornerstone Christian Academy Portfolio of Accomplishments

-Each spring, Cornerstone Christian Academy (CCA) has students produce an electronic Portfolio of Accomplishments because it values Biblically-based active, relevant, and self-reflective learning.
+Each spring, Cornerstone students produce an electronic Portfolio of Accomplishments because it values Biblically based active, relevant, and self-reflective learning.
 A portfolio is an excellent tool to reveal student growth, progress, and depth of understanding.

 Components of the portfolio include carefully chosen pieces of student work and self-assessment/self-reflections which align with the Cornerstone Priority Learning Results.
 The complexity of each portfolio is scaled according to the student’s age/grade level.
 Each spring, students present their portfolios to their parents in student-led conferences.